MicrosoftDocs/architecture-center/docs/solution-ideas/articles/serverless-event-processing-filtering-content.md

 <!-- cSpell:ignore KEDA deadletter -->
 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-This solution idea shows a variation of a serverless event-driven architecture that ingests a stream of data, processes the data, and writes the results to a back-end database.
+This solution idea shows a variation of a serverless event-driven architecture using Azure Event Hubs and Azure Functions to ingest and process a stream of data.
+Once de-batched and filtered, the results are written to a database for storage and future review.

-To learn more about the basic concepts, considerations, and approaches for serverless event processing, consult the [Serverless event processing](https://docs.microsoft.com/azure/architecture/reference-architectures/serverless/event-processing) reference architecture.
+To learn more about the basic concepts, considerations, and approaches for serverless event processing, consult the [Serverless event processing](../../reference-architectures/serverless/event-processing.yml) reference architecture.

 ## Potential use cases